port-labs/ocean/docs/framework-guides/docs/develop-an-integration/guidelines.md

 ### Scaffold using the CLI

-Use the Ocean CLI or the make new command to scaffold a new integration
+To scaffold a new integration you can use the following options:

-`ocean new` or `make new`
+- `ocean new` - available through the Ocean CLI
+- `make new` - available when cloning the [Ocean](https://github.com/port-labs/port-ocean) repository locally

 ### Integration maturity

-Make sure that your integration is passing all linting and type checks as described in the [Publishing](../develop-an-integration/publish-an-integration.md#prerequisites) page.
+Make sure that your integration passes linting and type checks as described in the [Publishing](../develop-an-integration/publish-an-integration.md#prerequisites) page.

 Use `make lint` to run the linting locally